ilpadrello/Public-Notes/LINUX/CYBER SECURITY/Basic for new VPS/3 Change the default SSH Port.md

 ```

 ### Ubuntu 23.04
 When working with Ubuntu 23.04 Restarting `sshd` is a little tricky, look online

+### WHY ?
+Changing the port **is worth it** because:
+- It massively reduces log spam & brute-force attempts especially for bots.
+- It costs you nothing.
+But you should **not rely on it alone**.
+It’s a _noise filter_, not a _lock_